agroza/romfontr/README.md

 ### Program Usage

-I pasted these lines straight from the commandline help screen.
+The following lines are taken directly from the commandline help screen.

 ```
 Usage is: